 IPADDRESS represents the server’s IP address.

-The server will respond with a Message of the Day that contains helpful links and a URL where you can log in to cPanel & WHM.
+The server will respond with a Message of the Day that contains helpful links.

 To log in to WHM, perform the following steps:

 Agree to the software license.
-A new interface will appear.
+The Get started with a Free cPanel Trial! interface will appear.

-Enter the your contact information and nameserver information.
+Enter your contact information and nameserver information.
 The WHM Home interface will appear.

 For more information about WHM and how to configure your server, read our WebHost Manager documentation.

-For more information about how to quickly publish a website on a newly-created cPanel & WHM server, read our From WHM to Website documentation.
+For more information on how to quickly build a website on a newly-installed cPanel & WHM server, read our From WHM to Website documentation.